 Each team needs an official Team Manager to handle the administration of the team information and uniforms.
 The Team Manager's job in Spring Select and Fall Élite may require extra hours of work to coordinate the team's activity.

 Costs and Finances

 Each team pays for its tournament fees, team events and travel costs.
 The cost per player typically is between $150 and $250 plus the cost of meals and accommodations at tournaments, which are paid directly by the parent.
-The fees cover the cost of field-use, tournaments and any administrative costs.
-Usually the team uses some of the funds for team activities, at their own discretion.
+The team may use some of their funds for team activities or team wear, at their own discretion.

 Uniforms are provided by the Palo Alto Region, and are returned to the Region at the end of the season.

 All funds are managed by the Palo Alto AYSO, and audits of the team's expenses are performed by the Regional Auditor.
 Each team is responsible for planning their finances, and ensuring all funds are deposited with the Regional Treasurer.
 Disbursement on behalf of the team is performed by the Regional Treasurer.
 Coaches and parents are provided with planning and disclosure reports regarding the funds.